kubernetes/minikube/enhancements/README.md

 # Enhancements

-The *minikube enhancement process (MEP)* is a way to proposed, communicate, and coordinate on new efforts for the minikube project.
+The *minikube enhancement process (MEP)* is a way to propose, communicate, and coordinate on new efforts for the minikube project.
 You can read the full details in the (MEP proposal)[proposed/20190925-minikube-enhancement-process.md]

 MEP is based on a simplification of the [Kubernetes Enhancement Process](https://github.com/kubernetes/enhancements/blob/master/keps/0001-kubernetes-enhancement-proposal-process.md).